charliemaiors/charliemaiors.github.io/_posts/2019-06-17-mobile-app-ci.md

     - fastlane android deploy
 ```

-The image used for CI was developed for
+The image used for CI was developed for build Android application using the Android SDK plus the ionic environment and Fastlane with Ionic plugin.
+The above ``gitlab-ci`` file does not respect the Git-Flow idea but takes into account an hybrid application development and distribution.